nebubit/imagehash/README.md

 ## Requirements

-- OpenJDK 1.7 or higher
+- JDK 1.8 or higher
 - JUnit 4.12 or higher